-During the period ended March 31, 2022, we received cash totaling \$25,000 from issuance of exercised warrants and used cash in operations of \$77,000.
-At March 31, 2022, we had cash on hand in the amount of \$62,000.
+During the period ended March 31, 2023, we received cash totaling \$129,000 from issuance of convertible notes and exercised warrants and used cash in operations of \$146,000.
+At March 31, 2023, we had cash on hand in the amount of \$107,000.
 We will need additional funds to operate our business, including without limitation the expenses we will incur in connection with the license agreements with Temple University; costs associated with product development and commercialization of the AOT and related technologies; costs to manufacture and ship our products; costs to design and implement an effective system of internal controls and disclosure controls and procedures; costs of maintaining our status as a public company by filing periodic reports with the SEC and costs required to protect our intellectual property.
-In addition, as discussed above, we have substantial contractual commitments, including without limitation salaries to our executive officers pursuant to employment agreements, certain severance payments to a former officer and consulting fees, during the remainder of 2022 and beyond.
+In addition, as discussed above, we have substantial contractual commitments, including without limitation, certain severance payments to a former officer and consulting fees, during the remainder of 2023 and beyond.